Innovation-Baylasan/Bawsala/README.md

 * PDO PHP Extension
 * Tokenizer PHP Extension
 * XML PHP Extension
+* GD PHP Extension

 ## INSTLATION
-Bawsala utilizes Composer to manage its dependencies.
+**Bawsala** utilizes Composer to manage its dependencies.
 So, before using Bawsala, make sure you have Composer installed on your machine

 * Install depandancies